 - 1/4 cup powdered sugar (for dusting)

-Baked Beignets Recipe Instructions :
+Baked Beignets Recipe Instructions:

 Preparing the Dough

-- In a large mixing bowl, combine lukewarm water, sugar, and yeast.
-Let sit for 10 minutes until foamy.
+- In a large bowl, combine 110°F (43°C) water, sugar, and yeast.
+Let foam for exactly 10 minutesâif no bubbles form, your yeast is inactive (start over with fresh yeast)

 Rising and Shaping